msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 1. Connect one end(ribbon cable) of the flex cable to servoV2 and the other end to the debug header on the chrome device.
 2. Connect DUT_HUB_IN(micro USB port) of the servo to the DUT.
-3. Prepare a USB flash drive with valid Chrome OS image and plug into the USB port of the servo as shown in the photo.
+3. Prepare a USB flash drive with valid ChromeOS image and plug into the USB port of the servo as shown in the photo.
 4. Connect the micro USB port of the servo to the host machine(workstation or a labstation).
 5. Connect an Ethernet cable to the Ethernet jack of the servo.